Wouldn’t you love more flexibility, more control over your schedule?

-The flip side, however, is that your clients (or lack thereof) can ruin your best-laid plans.
+The flip side, however, is that your clients (or lack thereof) could ruin your best-laid plans.

 The key is finding a steady stream of freelance assignments that let you balance your need for income with your desire to control how you spend your time.